Teaching and Learning: Instructor and Unit Responsibilities (Twin Cities, Crookston, Morris, Rochester)

 Instructors are responsible for providing accurate and timely information about their courses to prospective students, current students, and relevant members of the University community.

 - Instructors must provide academic units and students with accurate course descriptions in a timely fashion.
-Instructors should use official information tools, such as the Course Guide, to provide information about courses to students.
+Instructors should use official information tools, to provide information about courses to students.

 - The course descriptions available in University catalogs and/or in the Course Guide must be generally consistent with the content of the actual course taught, though the content may vary somewhat with the individual instructor and across sections.

-- If an instructor changes the course requirements or materials, students should be given timely notice consistent with the magnitude of the change (e.g., a few days for an additional article to read; some weeks if a paper is to be added).
+- If an instructor changes the course requirements or materials, students should be given timely notice consistent with the magnitude of the change (e.g., a few days of notice for an additional article to read or a few weeks of notice if a paper is t added).
 No major change (e.g., adding a research paper or major examination) should be imposed after the second week of the semester.

-- In accordance with the Grading and Transcripts policy, instructors must inform students in their classes of the methods to be used in determining course grades, i.e., evaluation criteria and the contribution to the final grade of each graded component.
+- In accordance with Administrative Policy: Grading and Transcripts, instructors must inform students in their classes of the methods to be used in determining course grades, i.e., evaluation criteria and the contribution to the final grade of each graded component.

 - At the beginning of the course, instructors must inform students of any requirements related to regular course attendance and participation.